Programs

 - Autistic children might need support for learning to play in ways that develop their skills.

-Because there are 6 different typse of play during your 30 minute program assessment you can decide with ZAC whether your child needs:
+Because there are 6 different types of play during your 30 minute program assessment you can decide with ZAC whether your child needs:

 - exploration play